 Part of our strategy for sustainable business development

-Long-term sustainable development is an integrated part of Kinnevik’s business model: from the sourcing and assessment of new business opportunities, to the ongoing development of our companies and the re-allocation of capital into new opportunities.
+Sustainable development is an integrated part of our business model and investment process, from sourcing and assessment of new business opportunities to ongoing development of our companies and re-allocation of capital into new opportunities.
 Our ambition is to develop our companies into long-term sustainable businesses in line with the Paris Agreement, and to futureproof them for a new, low-carbon economy.
 To do this, we have set a sustainability strategy based on the UN 2030 Agenda for Sustainable Development, and which balances three dimensions of sustainability - environment, society and governance.

-In the spring of 2020, Kinnevik adopted new climate targets for our own operations and our portfolio, in line with the carbon law and with the 1.5˚C ambition.
+In the spring of 2020, Kinnevik adopted two climate targets, one for our own operations and one for our portfolio.
+More information about our climate targets is available here.
 As part of this effort, we are supporters of the TCFD and have implemented its recommendations, which enable us to better understand the actual and potential impact of climate-related risks and opportunities on our business, strategy and financial planning.
 By identifying and assessing the most material of these risks and opportunities for Kinnevik and our portfolio, we can manage and mitigate the risks while seizing the opportunities.
 It allows us to test the robustness and resilience of our strategy, and it provides guidance for capital allocation decisions.
 The result of our analysis is presented in our TCFD report, which covers the full year of 2021 and the first half of 2022.